The trouble with self-help advice is that it’s often based on barely any evidence.

 - The right training techniques and mentorship.

 How much practice is required depends on the area.
 There’s evidence that it’s most important in well-established, predictable domains, like running.
-In newer areas, you can get to the forefront faster.14
+In newer, more fluid areas, you can get to the forefront faster.

 So how should you choose where to focus?

-First, if you’re going to put in decades of work, you’ll want to pick an area that’s valuable.
-See our material on which global problems are most important, which skills are most valuable (see section 13 above) and high impact career paths.
+First, if you’re going to put in (maybe) decades of work, you’ll want to pick an area or skill that’s valuable.
+See our material on which global problems are most important, which skills are most valuable, and high-impact career paths.

-Second, you want to choose an area where you have a reasonable shot at attaining expertise.
-One short-cut here is to focus on a field that’s new and neglected since then it’ll be much easier to get the forefront.
-For instance, we think GiveWell established themselves as experts on charity evaluation in about five years, despite having little background.
+Second, you’ll want to choose an area where you have a reasonable shot at attaining expertise.
+One shortcut here is to focus on a field that’s new and neglected, since then it’ll be much easier to get to the forefront.
+For instance, we think GiveWell established themselves as experts on charity evaluation in about five years, despite having little background in the area.

 Beyond that, as we covered in the article on personal fit, it’s hard to predict who’s going to perform best ahead of time.
-So we think the best approach is to try lots of areas.
-See tips on how to explore.
+So while it’s possible to narrow down by, for instance, asking experts to assess your potential, ultimately it’s important to try lots of areas.

-- Be prepared for years of hard work, but bear in mind that your interest in the area will probably grow as you gain mastery, and you start to use your skills to help others.
+- If that goes well, consider making a bigger commitment to the skill or area.
+Be prepared for years of hard work, but bear in mind that your interest in the area will probably grow as you gain mastery, and you start to use your skills to help others.

 Once you become an expert, what then?
 Use your skills to solve the world’s most pressing problems.
 Do what contributes.